Ai-pre/MUTON/README.md

 # MUTON_cpy

 MUTON is a multimodal conversation-assistance research project for people with hearing loss.
-This repository combines face, audio, and text signals to estimate emotion, arousal, valence, and a short context summary.
+This repository combines face, audio, and text signals to estimate emotion, arousal, valence, and a short summary.

 ## Repository Overview